Qualifying as an Environmental Health Practitioner FAQs

 We will be organising Professional Discussion sessions on a regular basis.
 These will be online discussions via Teams/Zoom etc.

 The duration of the BSc EHP Apprenticeship is four years.
-Apprentices can commence their Portfolio during the final year.
+Apprentices can commence their Portfolio and use cases compiled throughout the apprenticeship, but can only enrol with CIEH and submit their Portfolio in the final year.
 This means that they could potentially graduate and become Registered EHPs at the conclusion of the apprenticeship.

 CIEH offers an equivalency assessment for internationally qualified EHPs where we evaluate their knowledge and experience against our pathway.
 The candidate should contact us at [email protected] for more information about the application process.